officert/node-starter-api/README.md

 This is a starter project for a Node.js API.
-Out of the box you get authentication, service and data-access layers, unit and integrations tests, users accounts, and emails using Postmark.
+Out of the box you get authentication, service and data-access layers, unit and integrations tests, user accounts, and emails using Postmark.

 This project is built on: